Robin’s Pre-Carnivore Diet and Beliefs

 Robin is of German descent and is a Chiropractor practicing in Australia.
 He went into his carnivore journey with no chronic health conditions or obesity but a healthy professional curiosity.

 Before he was a practitioner, Robin ate “a horrible diet, lots of processed foods, and I actually had developed a sugar addiction, to the point that I would replace entire meals with blocks of chocolate or gummy bears, and I got to the point I would do that regularly.”
 He notes “it was not just hunger; I was definitely medicating emotions.”

 Like many of us, Robin’s healthcare education included all of the low-fat, plant-based recommendations.
 “I thought I knew…if you want to save the planet and do something good for yourself, you have to at least be whole-food based, even better plant-based, vegetarian or vegan or something like that.”

-Robin saw Dr. Baker on Joe Rogan’s show, and looking deeper into the carnivore community, he noticed stories about autoimmune diseases and other conditions healing.
+Robin saw Dr. Baker on Joe Rogan’s show and looked deeper into the carnivore community.
+He noticed stories about autoimmune diseases and other conditions healing.
 He wanted to try it himself before recommending it to his patients, but he was not expecting any improvements.

 Robin found the diet easy, saying, “It was a very minimal intervention.
-I found the foods very enjoyable and very affordable as well.
-On the diet I was on before, I spent a lot of money on supplements, chia seeds, hemp seeds, barley grass, vitamin B12, vitamin D; a lot of things that I needed to incorporate with the foods that I was eating.”
+I found the food very enjoyable and very affordable as well.
+On a diet I was on before, I spent a lot of money on supplements, chia seeds, hemp seeds, barley grass, vitamin B12, and vitamin D; a lot of things that I needed to incorporate with the foods that I was eating.”